About Our Association

 It was first named the Western Pennsylvania Trial Lawyers Association and was the brain child of trial luminaries, Murray S. Love and Milt Rosenberg.
 The University of Pittsburgh Murray S. Love Moot Court Competition and Award is named in Love’s honor.
 The Milton D. Rosenberg award by the Pennsylvania Trial Lawyers Association is given to a trial lawyer whose devotion to injured victims, qualities of leadership and service to PaTLA best represent the life of the late Milton D. Rosenberg.
 Trial lawyers Love and Rosenberg met with Philadelphia litigation stalwarts, including Jim Beasley, and out of that meeting, a statewide trial lawyers’ organization, PaTLA, was created, with Milt Rosenberg as its first president.

-After the formation of PaTLA, the Western Pennsylvania Trial Lawyers’ Association then became a branch of PaTLA, known as Western PaTLA which existed until 1992, when the current organization, WPTLA, was formed as a separate entity.
-Although WPTLA is once again independent from the statewide organization, WPTLA maintains close ties to PaTLA, with several presidents of WPTLA ultimately becoming presidents of PaTLA.
+Although WPTLA is once again independent from the statewide organization, WPTLA maintains close ties to PAJ (Pennsylvania Association for Justice, formerly PaTLA), with several presidents of WPTLA ultimately becoming presidents of PaTLA/PAJ.

 The purpose for which the WPTLA and its western Pennsylvania predecessors were organized was to promote, improve and advance the common interest of all members in the causes of trial advocacy, trial by jury and in encouraging fellowship and understanding between the members of the bar and the members of the judiciary.
 WPTLA strives to be a voice for injured victims and to uphold and defend their rights under the American legal system, including trial by jury.